 ECF is exclusively focused on undernutrition.
 We invest in a diverse range of technical areas to generate critical evidence regarding the scale up of preventative and treatment interventions.
 We predominantly support on-the-ground research in Sub-Saharan Africa and have had a long-standing, though not exclusive focus, on East Africa.

 ECF also supports critically needed leadership and consensus building at global-level institutions around key research questions and priorities.
-Through investments in technical convenings, evidence synthesis, and coalition-building among nutrition donors, researchers, practitioners and UN agencies, ECF aims to create enabling environments for the scale-up of high impact nutrition interventions.
+Through investments in technical convenings, evidence synthesis, and coalition-building among malnutrition donors, researchers, practitioners and UN agencies, ECF aims to create enabling environments for the scale-up of high impact malnutrition interventions.

 ECF’s Pathway to Scale Consists of Three Stages